ugwis/hp/notes/tcp.md

 - QoS

 # History
+## Before standardized
-## RFC 33: New HOST-HOST Protocol
+### RFC 33: New HOST-HOST Protocol
 It was finalized in RFC 33 in early 1970, and deployed to all nodes on the ARPANET in December 1970.

-## First paper "A Protocol for Packet Network Intercommunication."
+### First paper "A Protocol for Packet Network Intercommunication."
 Vinton Cerf and Robert Kahn submitted this at the IEEE Transactions on Communications conference in 1974.

-## RFC 675: SPECIFICATION OF INTERNET TRANSMISSION CONTROL PROGRAM
+### RFC 675: SPECIFICATION OF INTERNET TRANSMISSION CONTROL PROGRAM
 RFC 675 was published in December 1974, but it was not fully functional in 1974.

 ## RFC 793: TRANSMISSION CONTROL PROTOCOL